Skip to main content

 Fees and CSP

-The estimated total fee is based on a study load of 36 credit points.
+The average full-course fee shown is calculated based on a full-time study load of 36 credit points.

 Student fees shown are subject to change.
 Contact the university directly to confirm.